utah-cs4470-sp23/class/hw4/README.md

 # Testing your code

-Just like in the last homework, the JPL interpreter in the "[Releases][releases]" supports the `-p` operation you are being asked to implement.
+As before, the JPL interpreter available in the "[Releases][releases]" supports the `-p` operation you are being asked to implement.
 You can run it on any test file to see the correct parsing of that file:

     ~/Downloads $ ./jplc-macos -p ~/jpl/examples/cat.jpl
     (ShowCmd (CallExpr f (ArrayIndexExpr y 0)))